Termites in florida

 Are Asian Subterranean termites dangerous or destructive?

 Asian Subterranean termites are extremely destructive.
 These termites breed quickly and quietly.
 The queen can lay up to 1,000 eggs each day which causes the colony to grow very fast.
-They eat cellulose that’s found in wood.
-Wood structures in buildings and wood products like playground equipment and fences are on their menu.
+They eat cellulose found in wood, so wooden structures in buildings and wood products like playground equipment and fences are on their menu.

 Drywood Termites